gocept/gocept.country/src/gocept/country/README.txt

   >>> countries = iter(countries_field.source)

-The gocept.country.countries sourcefactory returns Country objects as values, which use the values from pycountry:
+The ``gocept.country.countries`` source factory returns Country objects as values, which use the values from pycountry:

   >>> aruba = countries.next()
   >>> afghanistan = countries.next()